 For 17 years, I edited a women’s monthly magazine called New Woman and wrote my own column, Gut Reaction, dealing with political, social, women’s and children’s issues.
-I took a conscious decision to leave my day job in March 2015, to explore other writing avenues, and work on a larger canvas.
+I quit my day job in March 2015, to explore other writing avenues, and work on a larger canvas.
 I picked up the threads of my long-pending novel, while pursuing my other passions–yoga, and a nutrition re-education programme based on the principles of natural hygiene.
 It’s wonderful being an explorer of the world.

-I’ve tried my hand at amateur theatre, directed a children’s play long, long ago, and done a blink-and you-miss-it cameo in a Bollywood film.
+Over the years, I’ve tried my hand at amateur theatre, directed a children’s play long, long ago, and done a blink-and you-miss-it cameo (seriously), in a Bollywood film.

-I’m a walker and saunterer. l love exploring new places–the sights, sounds and smells of a place–on foot.
+I’m a walker and saunterer. l love exploring new places–the sights, sounds, smells, and the energy of a place–on foot.
 I enjoy cooking, and home-made food, and am to drudgery born.
 The Muse visits me only after have put my house in order.
-I have a deep interest in the process of writing and am an unabashed stalker of writers and books.
-My recurring fantasy is about backpacking in the wilderness, living both in a tree house at Vengurla in Konkan and a cave in the Himalayas, growing my own food, and learning the language of the birds.
+I have a deep interest in the process of writing, and am an unabashed stalker of writers and books.
+I fantasise about backpacking in the wilderness, living in a tree house at Vengurla, in Konkan, and also in a cave in the Himalayas, growing my own food, and learning the language of the birds.

 My motto: Life is simple.
 Don’t complicate it.
 Be natural.